miguel-angel-monjas/master-thesis/cluster-management.md

 ssh-copy-id -i ~/.ssh/idhdfs_rsa.pub hdfs-slave-2
 ```

-Finally, we delete the `inlab` private key and rename the newly-created pair of keys so that the default file names are used:
+Finally, we delete the `inlab` private key (`id_rsa`) and rename the newly-created pair of keys so that the default file names are used:
 ```bash
 rm ~/.ssh/id_rsa
 mv ~/.ssh/idhdfs_rsa ~/.ssh/id_rsa